akivaschoen/xyzzwhy/README.md

 Very basic and completely random for now.
 Future plans (roughly in order):

 - Move all 'thing data' (e.g., rooms, items, people) into a database.
-- Add metadata to things, such as whether its singular or plural, synonyms, etc.
+- Add metadata to things, such as whether its singular or plural, synonyms, appropriate preopositions, etc.
+- Better capitalization and subject/verb agreements.
 - Get xyzzwhy tweeting.
 - Maintain xyzzwhy's state: health, inventory, and so forth.
 - Create consistency in the adventure.